 The best time to prune fruit trees, and certainly the majority of apple and pear trees, is during the cold northern European winter time (November to onset of March).

-As a rule, winter pruning apple trees ensures a productive cycle of fruiting wood and reduces congestion of old boughs and branches.
-The simple aim is to form a framework of four or five main boughs that resemble a goblet - 'similar to the shape of a chalice with a narrow stem'.
+As a rule, winter pruning apple trees ensures a productive cycle of fruiting wood.
+It also reduces congestion of old boughs and branches.
+The simple aim is to form a framework of four or five main boughs that resemble a goblet.
+It should look something like the shape of a chalice with a narrow stem.

-Unwanted boughs need to be cut correctly.
-Each final cut should always be made alongside the 'branch collar'.
+Unwanted boughs need cutting in the correct manner.
+Each final cut should always be alongside the 'branch collar'.

 Branch collars are raised rings of bark where branches either join the trunk or intersect with a different branch.
 You need to cut boughs correctly because these nodes contain concentrations of growth cells.

-If there is a golden rule of pruning apple trees then we think using sharp gardening secateurs, efficient loppers, and a high quality pruning saw, simply has to the secret.
-Shabby pruning cuts, and perhaps a few muscle strains, is all you are likely to gain by using blunt gardeners' tools.
+Is there a golden rule of pruning apple trees?
+Using sharp gardening secateurs, efficient loppers, and a high quality pruning saw, has to the secret.
+Shabby pruning cuts, and a few muscle strains, is all you are likely to gain by using blunt gardeners' tools.

 So the next move is to take those sharp gardening secateurs and deal with all those whippy uprights and weakened epicormic wands.
 You should completely cut away those which sprout out from the main trunk.

-Tip: Occasionally you might find a gap high up in the canopy, perhaps because of a broken branch.
+Tip: You might find a gap high up in the canopy, perhaps because of a broken branch.
 If so, leave a few stronger stems to spread into the gap but go ahead and thin any which are growing near to the branch ends.

 There you go - you have completed the five easy steps how to prune apple trees in England.
-Whether you have been busy following all the rules of pruning in a commercial fruit orchard or simply trimming your dwarf Bramleys in the backyard, you should now be admiring an open goblet of branches.
+You may have been busy following all the rules of pruning in a commercial fruit orchard or trimming your dwarf Bramleys in the backyard.
+Either way, you should now be admiring an open goblet of branches.

-The trunk should be clear of congested whippy shoots with shining light levels and good air flow circulating through the top boughs of the apple tree.
+The trunk should be clear of congested whippy shoots with shining light levels.
+There should be good air flow circulating through the top boughs of the apple tree.